timschieck/catechism/docs/music/songs/i-will-glory-in-my-redeemer-15523150.md

 I'm satisfied in Him alone
 I will glory in my Redeemer
 His faithfulness my standing place
-Though foes are mighty and rush up on me
+Though foes are mighty and rush upon me
 My feet are firm held by His grace
 My feet are firm held by His grace

 Verse 3